duckquacquac/Orient-21J/README.md

 # Identification of Components of Orient 21J 46931 Movement

+This project documents the disassembly and analysis of the Orient 21-Jewel 46931 mechanical watch movement.

+## 📄 Overview

+The goal is to identify and understand each main module of the movement, how they fit together, and how they function within the timekeeping system.

+**Current deliverable:**
+✅ A 23-page teardown PDF showing the full movement disassembled, with labeled parts and rough functional descriptions.

+## 🔧 Modules Covered

+- Automatic Winding Module
+- Barrel and Mainspring
+- Gear Train
+- Escapement
+- Setting Mechanism
+- Calendar and Day Modules

+## 🧠 Next Steps

+- Photograph individual components in detail
+- Dig deep into the simulation of the components

+## 🙏 Feedback Welcome

+This is a work-in-progress teardown.
+If you're a watchmaker, engineer, or hobbyist — feel free to open an issue or suggest improvements!

 ## 1. Automatic Winding Module
 **Include:** Rotor, Rotor plate, bearing
 **Function:** The unbalanced rotor rotates around the central point when swung.
 Combined with other mechanisms in the automatic winding module, it winds the spring.